RoadieHQ/roadie-backstage-plugins/plugins/backend/rag-ai-backend/README.md

   # (Optional) Supported sources to query information from using RAG.
 This can be used to omit unnecessary sources from being retrievable.
 Defaults to [catalog]
   supportedSources: ['catalog']

-  # (Optional) Path to the TechDocs (frontend) plugin.
-Used to link to related TechDocs.
-Defaults to /docs
-  techDocsPath: '/docs'

   # (Optional) Texts to inject to the prompts when querying the LLM.
 Defaults to hardcoded prompts within the codebase.
   prompts:
     # (Optional) Prefix prompt to add to the query.
 This prompt is always succeeded by a text blob of embeddings retrieved by the RAG engine.